Kentucky Derby Winners: Full List, Results and History (1875–2026)

 | 5th | Owen Almighty | $150,000 |

-Jockey Alvarado earned approximately $310,000.
-That is the standard 10 percent jockey cut from the winning purse.
+Jockey Alvarado earned approximately $310,000, the standard 10 percent cut from the winning purse.
+Trainer Bill Mott received 10 percent.
+Godolphin as the winning owner received 80 percent of first place.

 Sovereignty skipped the Preakness Stakes.
 His team aimed straight for the Belmont instead.
-Many people criticized that call at the time.
+Many critics questioned that decision at the time.

-On June 7 2025 Sovereignty won the 157th Belmont Stakes at Saratoga Race Course by three lengths over Journalism.
-Baeza finished third again.
-Same 1-2-3 as the Derby.
+On June 7 2025 Sovereignty won the 157th Belmont Stakes at Saratoga by three lengths over Journalism.
+Baeza finished third again, the same 1-2-3 as the Derby.
 Winning time was 2:00.69.
-He became the first horse since Justify in 2018 to win two Triple Crown legs.
-He also became the first Derby winner ever to skip the Preakness and still win the Belmont.
+He became the first horse since Justify in 2018 to win two Triple Crown legs and the first Derby winner ever to skip the Preakness and still win the Belmont.

-On August 23 Sovereignty won the Travers Stakes at Saratoga by 10 lengths over four rivals.
-Time was 2:00.84.
-He became the fifth horse in history to win the Kentucky Derby, Belmont Stakes and Travers, and the first to do it since Thunder Gulch in 1995.
+He then won the Jim Dandy Stakes on July 26 at Saratoga by one length.
+On August 23 he took the Travers Stakes by 10 lengths in a time of 2:00.84.
+That made him the fifth horse in history to win the Kentucky Derby, Belmont Stakes and Travers.
+The last to do it was Thunder Gulch in 1995.

 Sovereignty went to Del Mar as the 6-5 morning line favorite for the $7 million Breeders’ Cup Classic.
-He developed a fever after arriving.
-Mott scratched him Wednesday morning.
-The race ran without him.
+He developed a fever after arriving and Mott scratched him Wednesday morning.
+His final 2025 record: 6 starts, 5 wins, 1 second, total earnings $5,692,000.

 At the Eclipse Awards on January 22 2026 Sovereignty won Horse of the Year with 201 of 220 votes.
-He also won Champion 3-Year-Old Male with 219 of 220 votes.
-Bill Mott took Outstanding Trainer for the 5th time.
+He also took Champion 3-Year-Old Male with 219 of 220 votes.
+Bill Mott won Outstanding Trainer for the fifth time.
 Godolphin won Outstanding Owner and Outstanding Breeder.
 Flavien Prat won Jockey of the Year for the second year in a row.

 Kentucky Derby Winners List (1875–2025)